Loading…

 Comics, graphic novels, and zines challenge several library conventions such as classification, material format, and bias towards textual presentation of knowledge.
 In their own disruptive manner, these materials can "queer" the library, complicating established paradigms and carving out their own unique spaces and user groups.
 Not coincidentally, many of these materials are created by LGBTQ2S+ artists and authors and queer and trans themes are often central to their content.
 The collection, preservation, and promotion of these materials are essential to supporting LGBTQ2S+ activism.

 In order to explore these concepts more fully, the Graphic Novels, Comics, and Zines SIG and the LGBTQ+ SIG collaborated to propose a round table discussion at the 2025 ARLIS/NA Conference.
-With help from the co-editors of the ARLIS/NA Notable Graphic Novels Review, we plan to anchor discussion around a recently reviewed queer and trans fantasy-romance graphic novel.
-We have invited the author/illustrator, a representative from the publisher of the title (a radical indie publisher of comics and graphic novels), and an ARLIS/NA member reviewer from NGNR.
+With help from the co-editors of the ARLIS/NA Notable Graphic Novels Review, we plan to anchor discussion around a recently reviewed queer and trans fantasy-romance graphic novel: The Chromatic Fantasy.
+We have invited H.A., the author/illustrator, a representative from the publisher Silver Sprocket), and Liza Hazlewood, the ARLIS/NA member who reviewed The Chromatic Fantasy in NGNR.
 This session also celebrates the nine years of Notable Graphic Novels Review by highlighting the collaboration between authors, publishers, and library and information workers needed to support this art form.

 Speakers